Professor Jeffrey Miron, Director of Undergraduate Studies

 - Joint Concentrations: The Economics Department does not participate in joint concentrations.

-- Theory review: Starting Fall 2014, concentrators must demonstrate their command of the basic tools of economic analysis by receiving a grade of B- or higher in both Economics 1010a/1011a and Economics 1010b/1011b.
-(Prior to Fall 2014, the requirement was an average grade of B-/C+ or higher across the two courses.
-Please see a concentration advisor for questions on Economics 1010/1011ab taken prior to Fall 2014.)
+- Theory Requirement: Concentrators must demonstrate their command of the basic tools of economic analysis by receiving a grade of B- or higher in both Economics 1010a/1011a and Economics 1010b/1011b.
+(Please see a concentration adviser for the grade requirement for Economics 1010/1011ab taken prior to Fall 2014.)
 Students who receive below a B- in 1010a/1011a must either register for 975a or take an extra economics elective with 1010a/1011a as a prerequisite.
 Those who receive below a B- in 1010b/1011b must register for 975b or take an extra economics elective with 1010b/1011b as a prerequisite.
 The Economics 975ab courses involve retaking the corresponding intermediate theory course.
 In all cases, students must receive a grade of B- or higher in the make-up course.
 Concentrators will not receive a degree in economics until this requirement is met.
 Economics 975ab does not satisfy any economics electives required in item 1h; however, it will it be factored into the economics GPA of students pursuing honors.

 Requirements for Honors Eligibility: 15 courses (60 credits)